 You will begin to feel pain relief in 2-3 days.

 A transforaminal injection includes injecting a needle through your skin and down into your deeper tissues underneath.
-Although you may experience a bit of pain, the doctor can numb both the deeper tissues and surrounding skin using a local anesthetic with a super thin needle prior to inserting the needle itself.
+Although you may experience a bit of pain, the doctor can numb both the deeper tissues and surrounding skin using a local anesthetic with a super-thin needle prior to inserting the needle itself.
 Once the area is completely numb, the injection needle is inserted and typically feels more like pressure rather than actual pinching, without any sharp pain.
-For some patients, they choose intravenous sedation over a local anesthetic that makes the process much easier for them to endure.
+Some patients choose intravenous sedation over a local anesthetic that makes the process much easier for them to endure.
 A number of patients undergo the injection without anything and do quite well overall.

 Immediately following the transforaminal injection, your leg or arm may feel numb or slightly heavy, depending on the actual location of the injection and the amount of local anesthetic used.
 Nevertheless, regardless of the numb feeling, the majority of patients can still move their leg or arm just fine.
 This odd side effect stems from the concentration used rather than the amount of the local anesthetic itself.
 Also, many patients readily notice that their level of pain is significantly less or even gone.
 This instantaneous effect is also because of the injection of local anesthetic and will likely only last a couple of hours at most.
 You may experience some aching or soreness for a few days due to the needle insertion along with the initial irritation of the injected medications.
 Starting around the third day, expect to begin noticing substantial pain relief.